CTSRD-CHERI/cheribsd-getting-started/README.md

 ## Acknowledgements

-The authors gratefully acknowledge Brian Campbell (University of Edinburgh), Jessica Clarke (University of Cambridge),
-George Neville-Neil (MSB Associates), and Konrad Witaszczyk (University of Cambridge) for their contributions to this document.
+The authors gratefully acknowledge Brian Campbell (University of Edinburgh) and Elise Haldane (Digital Catapult) for their contributions to this document.

 This work was supported in part by the Innovate UK project Digital Security by Design (DSbD) Technology Platform Prototype, 105694, and Innovate